 Two tiers of storage automatically configured in the same Drobo disk pack.

-Whether you have 8 HDDs and 2 SSDs or 9 HDDs and 3 SSDs, they will be utilised appropriately without any upfront setup.
+Whether you have 8 HDDs and 2 SSDs or 9 HDDs and 3 SSDs, they will be utilized appropriately without any upfront setup.
 All the administrator has to do is put the drives in the Drobo.

 Fully Automated Tuning